 SQL> alter table t1 move online tablespace data update indexes(i1 tablespace data);

-The LOB segments that are created to support the LOB columns remain in the same tablespace, even if you move the table.
+The LOB segments that are created to support the LOB columns remain in the same tablespace, even if you move the table to a new tablespace.
 But if you want, you can also move the LOB segment as well:

 SQL> alter table t1 move online tablespace data lob(c1) store as (tablespace data);